 Giving back feels good, too.
 Once your teen gets past the initial phase of not wanting to volunteer and thinking it’s pointless, he or she may be so impacted by it that it changes the direction of their lives.
 Seeing others that are not as privileged as they are will put things in perspective.

 Another great way to have your teen earn money and give back is to offer their services for tutoring.
-Many younger students are facing upcoming state and standardized testing in some areas or could simply use an extra boost during the summer.
+Many younger students are facing upcoming state and standardized testing or could use an extra educational boost during the summer.
 Parents are more than happy to pay a fellow student for their tutoring services.

-These are three great ways to give back, earn some money, and keep your teen out of trouble for the summer.
+These are three great ways to give back, earn some money, and keep your teen occupied for the summer.